 The cultivation of food and/or horticulture crops, aquaponics, aquaculture, and/or hydroponics.
 Such use may include the production and sale of food products from food grown on the premises.
-Urban Agriculture includes the raising of small animals like bees for the purpose of producing honey and chickens for the purpose of producing eggs but does not include slaughtering or selling meat or the keeping of any large animals.
+Urban Agriculture includes the raising of small animals like bees for the purpose of producing honey but does not include slaughtering or selling meat or the keeping of any large animals.